justinsta624/readme/README.md

   * Required
 * `reactions` (These are like replies)
   * Array of nested documents created with the `reactionSchema`

-**Schema Settings**:
-Create a virtual called `reactionCount` that retrieves the length of the thought's `reactions` array field on query.
 ---

 **Reaction** (SCHEMA ONLY)